Hearing deterioration reported by discharged COVID-19 patients

 In a Manchester BRC supported study a significant number of patients reported deterioration in their hearing, when questioned eight weeks after discharge from a hospital admission for COVID-19.

 One hundred and twenty one of the adults admitted to Wythenshawe Hospital, part of Manchester University NHS Foundation Trust, took part in the telephone survey with University of Manchester audiologists.
-When asked about changes to their hearing sixteen people (13.2%) reported their hearing was worse.
+When asked about changes to their hearing sixteen people (13.2 per cent) reported their hearing was worse.
 Eight people reported deterioration in hearing and another eight reported tinnitus (hearing noises that are not caused by an outside source).

 The results, published in a letter to the International Journal of Audiology, adds to a growing body of anecdotal evidence that the strain of coronavirus which causes COVID-19, SARS CoV-2, has long-term impacts on health, and possibly hearing.